la2050/archive/_projects/2016/compassion-games-survival-of-the-kindest.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  No other initiative has struck a nerve, inspired the uninspired, raised the eyebrow of the skeptic, or gotten the attention of the weary and the tired as much as the Compassion movement.
+And no idea to mobilize people into a new way of being compassionate has been more creative, effective and awe inspiring than the Compassion Games: Survival of the Kindest.
+Next year we want to transcend the geographical divide and include LA County in our efforts.
 project_impact: >-
   ["Access to open space and park facilities","Attendance at major league sporting events","Number (and quality) of informal spaces for play","Number of